db-gb/DataStreamSketches/documentation/f2_estimate.md

 ### From Existing

-Create a new sketch with similar parameter so that they can be merged later.
+Create a new sketch with similar parameters so that they can be merged later.

 For example,
 ```python